Jeiwan/uniswapv3-book/content/docs/milestone_1/deployment.md

 }
 ```

-It looks very similar to the test contract, besides the fact that it inherits from `Script` contract, not from `Test`.
+It looks very similar to the test contract, with only difference is that it inherits from `Script` contract, not from
+`Test`.
 And, by convention, we need to define `run` function which will be the body of our deployment script.
-In the `run`
+In the
-function, we define the parameters of the deployment first:
+`run` function, we define the parameters of the deployment first:
 ```solidity
 uint256 wethBalance = 1 ether;
 uint256 usdcBalance = 5042 ether;